jxcore/jxcore/doc/api/jxcore-feature-packaging-code-protection.markdown

 #### -slim

-This optional parameter followed by file and/or folder names separated with comma - **prevents adding** those files/folders into the final JX package.
+This optional parameter followed by file and/or folder names separated with commas - **prevents adding** those files/folders into the final JX package.

 ##### wildcards